huaminghuangtw/Evergreen-Notes/Permanent-Notes/Dispel your narratives.md

 A few days later, the horse returned home, leading a few wild horses back to the farm as well.
 The neighbors shouted out, “Your horse has returned, and brought several horses home with him.
 What great luck!”
 The farmer replied, “Maybe so, maybe not.”

-Later that week, the farmer's son was trying to break one of the horses, and it threw him to the ground, breaking his leg.
+Later that week, the farmer’s son was trying to break one of the horses, and it threw him to the ground, breaking his leg.
 The neighbors cried, “Your son broke his leg, what terrible luck!”
 The farmer replied, “Maybe so, maybe not.”

 A few weeks later, soldiers from the national army marched through town, recruiting all boys for the army.
-They did not take the farmer's son, because he had a broken leg.
+They did not take the farmer’s son, because he had a broken leg.
 The neighbors shouted, “Your boy is spared, what tremendous luck!”
 To which the farmer replied, “Maybe so, maybe not.
-We'll see.”
+We’ll see.”

 ---